Sonia Friedman: Honours

 Friedman was appointed Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for services to theatre and Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours, also for services to theatre.

 Personal life

-She is the younger sister of director/actress/singer Maria Friedman, violinist Richard Friedman, and Dr Sarah Beecham.
+She is the younger sister of director/actress/singer Maria Friedman, violinist Richard Friedman, and Sarah Beecham.